Seteeri/Particle/snippets/notes/PARTICLE.md

       * To move around, get last input
     * History can be purged or saved to disk

+  * Poss to mix drawing lists horizontal/vertical if there are arrows

   * Draw default symbols [WIP]
     * Refactor symbol particles [WIP]
       * Data stores symbol